|Cash Back Rating:||3.8 / 5|

 - Roadside dispatch – You can call 24-hour roadside service through the card (for a fee) if you have roadside emergency.

 While this is a fair list of protections, if you’re looking for a card to cover you in case of travel emergencies, you may be better off searching for a card that offers broader travel protections, particularly trip cancellation and interruption insurance (The Chase Sapphire Reserve Card is a good option).

 The Amazon Prime Rewards card is issued through Chase bank, which has a fairly good record on customer service.
-Chase recently scored 807 on J.D.
-Power’s 2019 customer satisfaction, tied for third place out of 11 major issuers.
-The Chase mobile app also rates well with its users, scoring a 4.8 out of 5 on the Apple Store and 4.3 out of 5 on Google Play store.
+Chase recently scored 809 on J.D.
+Power’s 2020 customer satisfaction, coming in fourth place out of 11 major issuers.
+The Chase mobile app also rates well with its users, scoring a 4.8 out of 5 on the Apple Store and 4.4 out of 5 on Google Play store.
 Chase offers convenient, round-the-clock customer service for its cardholders.
 One drawback: Chase doesn’t include mobile chat on its website – a loss for cardholders seeking to get a simple question answered quickly.

 Is this card the same as the Amazon Store card?

 The Amazon Prime Rewards Visa Signature card is not the same as the Amazon Store card.
 To some shopper’s confusion, Amazon also offers a store card that includes special Amazon financing and a 5 percent bonus on Amazon purchases when you subscribe to Amazon Prime.
 The Amazon Store card is not a credit card – it can only be used on Amazon purchases – is issued by a different bank (Synchrony) and features a much higher APR, so cardholders should take care not to mix the two cards up when applying.